We CRAFT

 HUMAN RIGHTS

-We are strongly committed to protecting internationally recognized human rights in all aspects of our operations, including our dealings with employees, suppliers, and all other stakeholders connected to our business.
-In fact, we joined the UN Global Compact, and our approach is inspired by both the UN Universal Declaration of Human Rights and the UN Guiding Principles on Business and Human Rights.
-We have several measures in place to prevent and mitigate human rights risks across our value chain, along with specific corporate documents and policies.
-Among these is our Human Rights Policy, outlining our commitment to respecting the human and labor rights of our employees and contract workers in all countries of employment.
+We are strongly committed to upholding internationally recognized human rights across all aspects of our operations, including our relationships with employees, suppliers, and all other stakeholders connected to our business.
+To this end, we joined the UN Global Compact and adopted an approach inspired by both the UN Universal Declaration of Human Rights and the UN Guiding Principles on Business and Human Rights.
+We have several measures in place to prevent and mitigate human rights risks across our value chain, supported by specific corporate documents and policies.
+Among these is our Human Rights Policy, which outlines our commitment to respecting the human and labor rights of our employees and contract workers in all countries of operation.

 TRACEABILITY